 If the AF provided an indication of direct event notification, and the PCF determines that the QoS Monitoring reports cannot be notified directly (e.g. the AF requests for monitoring packet delay variation or round trip packet delay when UL and DL are on different service data flows and the information cannot be consolidated in the QoS monitoring policy in the PCC rule), the PCF generates a successful response to the AF and indicates that direct event notification is not possible by including within the "servAuthInfo" attribute the value "DIRECT_NOTIF_NOT_POSSIBLE", as described in clause 4.2.2.23.1.

 The PCF shall reply to the NF service consumer as described in clause 4.2.6.2.

-Editor’s note: Whether the applicable reporting frequency for the Data Rate QoS monitoring can be event triggered and/or periodic is FFS.

 * * * * Next change * * * *

 5.6.2.6 Type EventsSubscReqData

 Table 5.6.2.6-1: Definition of type EventsSubscReqData